Column01/FurnaceXp/README.md

 # FurnaceXp
 A simple spigot plugin to get the XP stored in a furnace.

-Designed for `1.14` but it is theoritcally Compatible with `1.13` but not tested (not sure what changes they made to recipes when they added the new blocks.
-Some might break but would be easy to fix)
+Designed for `1.14` but it is theoretically Compatible with `1.13` with some minor changes to the code.
+If there are people who would like that, I can make and compile a version for `1.13` :D Just leave an issue on the github or drop me a message on SpigotMC

 # Usage
 - Drop into plugins folder on server and restart server (or use `reload confirm` if you like to live on the edge).